naturalis/puppet-linnaeusng/README.md

 All parameters are read from hiera or provisioned by The Foreman.
 Most parameters have sensible defaults, some exeptions:
 - linnaeusng::configuredb: 'true'
 This configures the database, creates users, adjusts permissions for the database users.
+- linnaeusng::managerepo
+Manages the repocheckout, set to false by default.
 - linnaeusng::repoversion
 Manages the version of repocheckout, present = default and advised for production environments. latest may be usefull for development environments.
 - linnaeusng::reposshauth